 In summary, Aydan Court will provide significant improvements to the community's transportation and circulation systems.

-4. Support of a healthy downtown district by identifying or providing reasonable accessible pedestrian/bicycle and non-vehicular access to downtown.
+4. Support of a healthy downtown district and/or neighborhood commercial/ employment centers by identifying or providing reasonable accessible pedestrian/bicycle and non-vehicular access to downtown/centers.